-Pursuant to the Education Law, no student who is of compulsory school age shall be suspended from school in his/her regularly scheduled classes without being provided alternative equivalent instruction, either in the form of home instruction or instruction in an alternative setting.
+Pursuant to the Education Law, neither students who are of compulsory school age, nor a student with a disability pursuant to the IDEA shall be suspended from school in his/her regularly scheduled classes without being provided alternative equivalent instruction, either in the form of home instruction or instruction in an appropriate interim alternative educational setting.
 Such instruction shall be of an equivalent nature to that provided in the student's regularly scheduled classes.
 A good faith effort shall be made to provide such alternative instruction immediately.